 I often receive inquiries regarding factory-correct components for both the Roma and Gran Premio road bikes that sat one-two respectively in the Legnano model hierarchy.
 I wasn’t far into this collection before I also became interested in what differentiated the two frames given that most of the detailing between the two is pretty much the same and both were constructed of Falck tubing (exceptions to follow).

-This is a good time to mention that I am bracketing the content of this post to these two models from about 1958 to the late 1960’s.
+This is a good time to mention that I am bracketing the content of this post to these two models from the late 50’s to the late 1960’s.
 The Tipo Roma model that became the Roma Olimpiade in 1956 has a pretty well defined lineage, however I have not learned exactly when Legnano first designated the Gran Premio model.
 The earliest Gran Premio that I have come across, that is also in my collection, is from 1958.
-Noting here that if a reader can add some further definition to the start date for the Gran Premio model it would be appreciated.
+There is some record to suggest that the Gran Premio model was introduced in 1957, which may have taken place at the annual year end show.

 On the surface, the Roma and Gran Premio frames appear almost identical.
 The head lugs, fork ends and stay ends are both chrome plated.
 They both came in the traditional ‘lizard yellow’ paint colour that defined the Legnano brand.
 The five bands on the seat tube were shared by both models as well as the decals excepting the round Gran Premio decal that was positioned on the down tube versus the Roma Olimpiade crest-shaped decal at the top of the seat tube.
 And both models were fitted with the beautiful brass figure of Alberto da Guissano pinned to the head tube.
 So what differs?